uzillion/pg-accessor/README.md

 ## Usage
 The usage is pretty simple, and involves running 2 important commands.
 * Make sure the postgresql server is running.
-* Export the DATABASE_URL to the environment using `export` or adding it to a ".env" file.
+* Export the DATABASE_URL to the environment by using the `export` command or adding it to a ".env" file.
 * First run `accessor init`.
-This will create config.js file in the ./db folder.
+This will create config.js file in the ./db directory.
   + The config.js file consists of an object with various specifications that are easily customizable.
   + Refer [here](#the-configjs-file) to learn how.
 * (Optional) You can run `accessor status` to know which functions will and will not be generated.